 Yet, little research exists on how the complexity of immigration affects the health and well-being of U.S. immigrant communities.
 Many large-scale studies and datasets still lack the important indicator of nativity, and no major studies of health examine the influence of complex immigration-related factors such as documentation status, liminal legality (e.g. uncertain or temporary documented status), pre-migration stressors, traumatic migration experiences, transnational social ties, local and state immigration policies, and social marginalization and discrimination based on anti-immigrant climates.
 Moreover, the dominant theoretical approach to immigrant health converges around cultural explanations for health outcomes, especially on acculturation.
 This approach ignores the socio-historical contexts of migration, immigrants’ experiences of social and economic inequalities, racialization processes, social marginalization and discrimination.
 Subsequently, there is a clear paucity of theoretically-driven critical research on immigration and health.

-This project utilizes the idea of embodiment to examine the social processes that undocumented Latino/a immigrants undergo and how these social processes affect health.
-Embodiment refers to how our bodies and minds literally incorporate, from conception to death, the material and social world in which we live.
-The project uses original qualitative in-depth interviews, focus group interviews, and discourse analysis to understand: how undocumented Latino/a immigrants experience structural violence (e.g. labor exploitation, poverty, discrimination and social marginalization); how undocumented Latino/a immigrants contend with imposed racialized, classed and gendered representations; and how inequality becomes expressed as stress, physical and mental health outcomes.
+This study utilizes the idea of embodiment to examine the social processes that “undocumented” Latin American immigrants undergo and how these social processes affect their health.
+Embodiment refers to how our bodies and minds literally incorporate, from conception to death, the material and social world in which we live (Krieger, 2001b).
+The study uses a critical intersectional lens and an adapted grounded theory approach to analyze 31 original qualitative in-depth interviews with nationally diverse “undocumented” Latin American immigrants from the Washington, DC metropolitan area in order to create a theoretical framework that addresses: (1) how “undocumented” Latin American immigrants experience structural violence and inequality through various pathways, such as labor exploitation, detention and deportation, gender based violence, racialized nativism, discrimination and othering, fragmentation of social ties, and internalized suffering, which results in differential exposure and susceptibility; (2) how “undocumented” Latino/a immigrants respond to and contend with inequality; and (3) how structural violence and inequality become deleterious physical and mental health outcomes through multilevel pathways of embodiment.

 The photosynthetic reaction center (RC) converts light to chemical energy.
 Its protein structure acts as a scaffold for a series of electron transfers leading to reduction of the primary quinone (QA) followed by reduction of the secondary quinone (QB).
 In Rhodobacter sphaeroides both QA and QB are ubiquinone-10 (Q-10).
 For favorable electron transfer to occur between two chemically identical molecules the local environments must alter their midpoint potentials, i.e. the protein tunes the quinone midpoint potentials (EM).
 Site-specific mutagenesis of amino acids involved in QA binding has identified some residue with strong influence of the EM.
 Mutation of IleM265, to either threonine or serine (M265IT or M265IS) produces a drop in the EM by 100mV and 85mV, respectively.
 However, mutation of IleM265 to valine does not significantly affect the EM.
 From computer modeling it is proposed that a change in the length of the hydrogen bond between the M260 backbone amide and the carbonyl group at position 1 of QA is the major cause for this change in EM.
 This requires a specific orientation of the side-chain OH-group of ThrM265 and SerM265, to hydrogen bond with the backbone carbonyl of M261.
 This new hydrogen bond is proposed to cause the backbone perturbation leading to the change in hydrogen bond length of M260.
 Currently attempts to grow crystals of these mutants are underway to test this hypothesis.
 Further, the Wraight lab has found that substitution of Q-10 with synthetic mono-methoxy ubiquinones only allows reduction of QB when the methoxy at the 2-position on the quinone headgroup is present.
 Currently we are examining structurally why this may be using flash spectroscopy and crystallography.